bitcraze/crazyflie-firmware/docs/functional-areas/sensor-to-control/controllers.md

  * INDI Controller (TO DO)

 ## Overview of control
-There are three levels to control in the crazyflie:
+There are four levels to control in the Crazyflie:
 * Attitude rate
-* Attitude absoluut
+* Attitude absolute
+* Velocity
-* Position or velocity
+* Position

 Here is an overview of the types of controllers there are per level: